sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 </div>
 ```

-If you look closely, you will notice that our cells above all have unique identifiers.
+If you look closely, you will notice that our cells above all have unique `id` identifiers.
 This is useful if we want to programmatically and directly access one of them in particular (as opposed to looking through an array of rows, and then an array of cells once the correct row is found).

 The unique identifiers for the cells follows a logical convention:

-**NOTE:** before the following, query the students to see if any of them can, looking at the `id` values for the cells, explain why the current convention makes sense.
+**NOTE:** before the following, query the students to see if any of them can, looking at the `id` values for the cells, explain the logic behind how their `id` values are organized.

 All ids are in the following format: `id = "<columnIdx>-<rowIdx>"`.